yahoo/TensorFlowOnSpark/examples/cifar10/README.md

 Original Source: https://github.com/tensorflow/tensorflow/blob/eaceadc3c421bb41cfbf607ca832b3b9b2ad2507/tensorflow/g3doc/tutorials/deep_cnn/index.md

 The following is the Multi-GPU CNN Tutorial, adapted for TensorFlowOnSpark.
 This example demonstrates how to use multiple GPU cards on a single node.
 Note: since YARN currently cannot allocate GPU resources directly, we currently use RAM as a proxy, so in our case, 1GPU == 27GB.
 You may need to adjust this for your grid.
-Also note the single-GPU example is also available in the cifar10_train.py file.

 Please ensure that you have followed [these instructions](https://github.com/yahoo/TensorFlowOnSpark/wiki/GetStarted_YARN) first.

 Also, you will need to download the CIFAR-10 dataset per the [original example](https://github.com/tensorflow/tensorflow/blob/eaceadc3c421bb41cfbf607ca832b3b9b2ad2507/tensorflow/g3doc/tutorials/deep_cnn/index.md).

-##### Package the code as a Python zip/module
+#### Package the code as a Python zip/module

     pushd ~/tensorflow/examples/cifar10; zip -r ~/cifar10.zip .; popd

-##### Run Multi-GPU CNN on Spark
+#### Run Multi-GPU CNN on Spark

     # set environment variables (if not already done)
     export PYTHON_ROOT=~/Python